-Log in as the root user on a station that has the downloaded NSP_DEPLOYER_R_r.tar.gz file.
+4 Log in as the root user on a station that has the downloaded NSP_DEPLOYER R_r .tar.gz file.
 Navigate to the directory that contains the NSP_DEPLOYER_R_r.tar.gz file.

-3

-Enter the following:

-tar xvf NSP_DEPLOYER_R_r.tar.gz nsp-log-collector.zip README.txt <

-The nsp-log-collector.zip file and a README.txt file are extracted to the following directory path below the current directory:
+3 Enter the following: tar xvf NSP_DEPLOYER_R_r.tar.gz nsp-log-collector.zip README.txt 4 The nsp-log-collector.zip file and a README.txt file are extracted to the following directory path below the current directory: NSP-CN-DEP-release-ID/NSP-CN-release-ID/tools/support/logCollector Note: The README.txt contains information about using the backup utility.

-NSP-CN-DEP-release-ID/NSP-CN-release-ID/tools/support/logCollector

-Note: The README.txt contains information about using the backup utility.

 4 Log in as the root or NSP admin user on the NSP cluster host:

 5

 Open a console window.

 6

 Transfer the extracted nsp-log-collector.zip and README.txt files to the current directory.

+7

-7 Transfer the Elasticsearch backup .zip file to the NSP cluster host.
+Transfer the Elasticsearch backup .zip file to the NSP cluster host.

+8

-8 Enter the following:
+Enter the following:

-unzip nsp-log-collector.zip <
+unzip nsp-log-collector.zip 4

 The following files are created in the current directory:

 nsp-log-collector

 nsp-log-collector.bat

-9

-After the fils are extracted, enter the following:
+9 Afficially file and the first of the file file.
+After the fils are extracted, enter the following: cd nsp-log-collector-release-ID/bin ←

-cd nsp-log-collector-release-ID/bin <

 10

-Enter the following to back up all collected Elasticsearch log data:
+10 Enter the following to back up all collected Elasticsearch log data:

-./nsp-log-collectorpostAll backup_file 4
+./nsp-log-collectorpostAll backup_file &

 where backup_file is the absolute path of the backup file

 The log data files are extracted to the specified location.

+11

+•• Close the console window.

-END OF STEPS
+Eng O OF STEPS